 Who needs to complete state charity registrations?

 Most 501c3 nonprofit organizations need to register in all of the states where they ask for donations.
 Higher education, religious organizations, hospitals, foundations, member organizations, etc., may be exempt from the law in some states, but may still need to file financial and other documents in select states.
-When requirements and exemptions change, we keep you up to date.
+When requirements and exemptions change, Capstone Charity Resources keeps you up to date.

 Why is registration important?